tylerlee/chartabull/README.md

 ChartABull
 ==========

 Very basic charts.
 Very much a work in progress.
+If you're seeing this I shared it with you because I trust you won't judge the code yet.

 These are for an [OrgSync](http://www.github.com/orgsync) project so they are built with very few customization goals in my mind -- but there might be some use out there for someone else, or at least be a starting point.